Man shot and killed on sidewalk in Hamilton

-HAMILTON, Ohio (WDTN) – A man was shot and killed Thursday night on a sidewalk in Hamilton.
+HAMILTON, Ohio (WDTN) – A teen was shot and killed Thursday night on a sidewalk in Hamilton.

-At around 9 pm, Hamilton Police and Fire responded to the 400 block of East Ave. where they found a man fatally shot on the sidewalk.
+At around 9 pm, Hamilton Police and Fire responded to the 400 block of East Ave. where they found 19-year-old Shon Walker fatally shot on the sidewalk.

+The shooting was witnessed by a handful of people, including a group gathered on a front porch.

 Detectives were called in for further investigation of the incident.